Scope of Responsibilities

 At UHD, Dr. Dement is responsible for leading efforts in faculty, instructional and organizational development.
 He directs faculty programs, organizes workshops, maintains faculty support services, participates in University-wide initiatives and committees and manages CTLE operations, including strategic planning, program assessment, marketing, budget management and personnel management.
 The mission of the Center for Teaching and Learning Excellence is to promote student success by providing targeted faculty support, promoting evidenced-based instructional strategies and cultivating an innovative and collaborative learning environment at UHD.
 The center's ongoing initiatives aim to achieve the student success objectives outlined in the UHD Strategic Plan and to support the University's continual growth and development as a vibrant teaching and learning institution.

-Dr. Dement earned his Doctor of Philosophy in Microbiology from Washington State University and his Bachelor of Science in Biology from Northwest Nazarene University.
+Dr. Dement earned his Doctor of Philosophy in Microbiology from Washington State University and completed his postdoctoral work at Baylor College of Medicine as a National Institutes of Health (NIH) Institutional Research and Academic Career Development (IRACDA) scholar focused on research and teaching.
+Dr. Dement earned his Bachelor of Science in Biology from Northwest Nazarene University.
 His certifications include: Quality Matters (QM): Applying the QM Rubric to Online Courses (APPQM).